Configuration

 The key parameters when setting up envelope modeling are the fundamental tone, harmonic order, and step size.
 To speed up the simulation, you can swap the simulation step size and the total number of simulation frequencies.

-It is also possible to configure the radio frequency subsystem so that both signals are in the same simulated bandwidth with a central frequency of 10.05 GHz.
-In this case, the harmonic order is set to 3
+You can also configure the RF subsystem so that both signals are in the same simulated bandwidth with a central frequency.
+10.05 GHz.
+In this case, the harmonic order is set equal.
+3 (total 4 simulation frequency), and the simulation step size is 1/400 MHz = 2.5 hc.
+The latter configuration is faster because the number of simulation frequencies is less in 3 times, and the simulation step size is only in 2 times.

 When setting up an envelope simulation, avoid overlapping envelopes.
 The thermal noise generated by the passive components is accounted for separately in each subband, which makes it possible to overlap individual envelopes.